The Maven Documents Template Builder add-in for DOCX files is a powerful tool that helps you build a template document using data from Salesforce.

 You'll see the message that Template Builder is successfully loaded and the logo of the add-in appears in the Word's taskbar.

 That's it!
-Now you have Maven Documents Template Builder installed!
+Now you have the Maven Documents Template Builder installed!

-To test Maven Documents features in Sandbox Orgs, we developed a separate "Template Builder" add-in.
+To test Maven Documents features in the Sandbox Orgs, we developed a separate "Template Builder" add-in.

 You can install the add-in by following the steps we provided above for the Online and Offline versions.
 You only need to select the "Maven Documents Template Builder (sandbox)" add-in.